ikluhsman/dwr_water_resource_metrics/README.md

 ## Installation

-These Prometheus exporters are intended to run in Docker, however technically they can run under any Python 3 distribution.
+This Prometheus exporter is intended to run in Docker, however technically they can run under any Python 3 distribution.

 ### Dependencies